 Animal welfare in modern production systems for fish

-Researchers: Bo Algers (SLU), Michael Axelsson (GU), Lotta Berg (SLU, co-ordinator), Jeroen Brijs (GU, not in photo), Albin Gräns (GU), David Huyben (SLU, not in photo), Anders Kiessling (SLU), Torbjörn Lundh (SLU) Erik Sandblom (GU), Kristina Sundell (GU) and Henrik Sundh (GU) .
+Researchers: Bo Algers (SLU), Michael Axelsson (GU), Lotta Berg (SLU, co-ordinator), Jeroen Brijs (GU, not in photo), Albin Gräns (SLU), David Huyben (SLU, not in photo), Anders Kiessling (SLU), Torbjörn Lundh (SLU, not in photo) Erik Sandblom (GU), Kristina Sundell (GU) and Henrik Sundh (GU) .

 General aim of the project